MiguelDonado/TFM_TraSIrr/README.md

 ## Overview

 This project explores the application of Reinforcement Learning (RL) to urban traffic optimization using simulation tools.
-The primary goal is to investigate how learning-based approaches can improve route decisions and contribute to more efficient and sustainable transportation systems.
+The main objective is to investigate how learning-based approaches can improve route decisions and contribute to more efficient and sustainable transportation systems.

+---

-## Current Stage
+## Project Evolution

+### ✅ Replication Phase (Completed)

-At the initial stage, the objective is to **replicate the experiment presented in the thesis**:
+The initial stage of the project focused on replicating the experiment presented in:

 > *"Realtime Vehicle Route Optimisation via DQN for Sustainable and Resilient Urban Transportation Network"*
 > *Song Sang Koh*

-The purpose of this replication is not to propose a novel contribution yet, but to:

-- Gain familiarity with **SUMO (Simulation of Urban MObility)**
-- Understand the interaction between **Reinforcement Learning and traffic simulators**
-- Explore how **Deep Q-Networks (DQN)** are applied in a traffic routing context
-- Learn how to use **TraCI** for real-time communication with SUMO

-## Future Direction

-After this initial replication phase, the project will shift towards a different modeling perspective.

-### Key Idea: From Local to Global Decisions

-The referenced work focuses on **real-time decision-making at each junction**, where vehicles dynamically choose their next move.

-In contrast, this project will adopt a **"zoomed-out" approach**, where:

-- Decisions are made at the **route level (origin → destination)**
-- Learning occurs in a **day-to-day framework**, rather than step-by-step within a single simulation

-### Implications for Reinforcement Learning Design

-This shift will require redefining core RL components:

-- **State Space**
-  Likely to represent aggregated traffic conditions or historical travel times rather than local intersection states

-- **Action Space**
-  Selection of entire routes instead of next-edge decisions

-- **Reward Function**
-  Based on overall trip performance (e.g., travel time, congestion, emissions), possibly evaluated after each episode (day)

-### Interaction with SUMO

-Given the day-to-day learning setting:

-- Real-time interaction via **TraCI may not be necessary**
-- Instead, the workflow may rely on:
-  - Running full simulations
-  - Extracting results from **SUMO output files**
-  - Updating the agent **after each simulation episode**

-This simplifies the architecture and aligns better with the proposed learning paradigm.

-## Technical Considerations

-### RL Framework Modernization

-The original implementation of the agent will need to be updated:

-- Migrate to a **modern deep learning framework**, such as:
-  - TensorFlow (using the **Keras API**)
-  - or **PyTorch**

-- Refactor the `Agent` class to:
-  - Improve modularity
-  - Support experimentation with different architectures
-  - Enable easier training and evaluation
+This phase has been successfully completed.
+Through this process, I achieved:

+- Familiarity with **SUMO (Simulation of Urban MObility)**
+- Understanding of **Deep Q-Networks (DQN)** in traffic routing
+- Experience with **TraCI** for real-time simulation interaction

+🚧 Remaining tasks for this phase:

+- Verify that the agent is effectively learning
+- Generate and analyze output plots
+- Document results for inclusion in the thesis

+---

+## Current Stage: Day-to-Day Learning Approach

+The project has now transitioned to a **day-to-day learning framework**, shifting from local, real-time decisions to global route-level optimization.

+### Key Concept

+Instead of making decisions at each junction, the agent:

+- Selects a **complete route (origin → destination)**
+- Learns from **aggregate outcomes across simulation episodes (days)**

+This approach better reflects realistic traveler behavior and enables a more strategic learning process.

+---

+## Current Implementation Status

+### ✅ Core Components Implemented

+- `Scenario` class
+  Defines the traffic network, generate agents and routes (internally in Python), and simulation setup

+- `Environment` class
+  Handles interaction with SUMO simulations to insert agents and manage episode execution

+- `main.py`
+  Orchestrates the simulation and learning workflow

+### 🔄 Interaction with SUMO

+- **TraCI is no longer required**
+- The system now relies on:
+  - Running full simulations in SUMO
+  - Extracting results from **tripinfo output files**
+  - Updating the agent **after each episode**

+This simplifies the architecture and aligns with the day-to-day learning paradigm.

+---

+## Reinforcement Learning Design

+### Action Space

+- Selection of **complete routes** between origin and destination

+### Reward Function

+- Currently based on **travel time**
+- May be extended in the future to include irrationalities...

+### State Space

+- **Not yet defined**
+- Will likely include:
+  - Aggregated traffic conditions
+  - Historical performance metrics

+---

+## Agent Development (In Progress)

+The **Agent class** is the next major component to be implemented.

+### Theoretical Foundation

+The design is inspired by:

+> *A Day-to-Day Route Choice Model Based on Reinforcement Learning*
+> Fangfang Wei, Shoufeng Ma, Ning Jia
+> DOI: 10.1155/2014/646548

+Key characteristics:

+- Based on the **Bush–Mosteller (BM) reinforcement learning model**

+---

+## Future Work

+- Define and implement the **state representation**
+- Complete the **Agent class**
+- Handle more complex cases throughout the project (more than one OD pair, validation k routes computed for OD-pairs...)
+- Evaluate learning performance and convergence behavior
+- Extend reward structure

+---

 ## Status

 🚧 Work in progress:

-- Replication phase ongoing
+- Replication phase completed (validation pending)
+- Day-to-day learning framework implemented
-- SUMO + RL integration under development
+- Agent development in progress
-- Future modeling approach under design